Luke Shaw: 2012–2014

-2013–14 season

-On 12 July 2013, Shaw's 18th birthday, he signed a new five-year contract with Southampton.
-Shaw scored one goal during Southampton's pre-season preparations, scoring the last in an 8–0 win over Spanish team Palamós on 20 July 2013.
+On 12 July 2013, Shaw signed a new five-year contract with Southampton.
 In the first match of the 2013–14 season, Shaw was directly involved in the goal that saw Southampton win against West Bromwich Albion when he was fouled in the penalty area by Youssouf Mulumbu in the 89th minute, with Rickie Lambert converting the resulting spot kick to see the Saints edge victory.

 On 18 April 2014, Shaw was named as one of the six players on the shortlist for the PFA Young Player of the Year award.
 He was also selected as left-back in the 2013–14 PFA Team of the Year.